iraquitan/catalog-app-flask/README.md

 * Install bcrypt library: `sudo pip install bcrypt`
 * Install libraries in the `requirements.txt` file using pip.

 ## Quick start
-* Clone the repo: `git clone https://github.com/iraquitan/fullstack-nanodegree-vm.git`.
+* (Optional) Clone the repo: `git clone https://github.com/iraquitan/vagrant-trusty64-python-web.git` if you don't already have a vagrant VM configured with Flask.
-* Change directory to the recently cloned repository and then to the `/vagrant` directory.
+* (Optional) Change directory to the newly cloned repo.
-* Start vagrant virtual machine with `vagrant up`.
+* Clone this repo `git clone https://github.com/iraquitan/udacity-fsnd-p3-catalog-app catalog-app` inside your vagrant VM shared folder.
-* Change to the `/catalog` directory.
+* Change to the `/catalog-app` directory.
 * Create a local config file in `instance/config.py`.
 * And fill with local config like database location and Oauth credentials as in the example below:
 ```python